 - What do I need right now at this moment to feel connected to my body?
 A stretch, deep breaths, a healthy snack, a glass of water.

 - Whom can I connect with to talk things through or feel vulnerable with (this one is a tough one, but you’ve already reached out to me ITHISTB)?
 Family members or friends via a visit, phone call or Skype, my department’s GPA, off- or on-campus counselors (reaching out to more than one person is better).

 - If I can’t connect with peers in my department yet, what organizations on campus can get me those face-to-face connections with other grads?
 GPSS and their events, grad student organizations, Center for Teaching and Learning (you mentioned being a TA, so that might be a place to start), Core Programs, etc.

 - What other interests do have I have outside of academia that I need to intentionally make room for in my schedule?
 Dancing, going to see live music, baking, visiting museums, town hall talks, getting to know the city that I moved to for grad school.

 Again, ITHISTB, I am so very grateful that you reached out, and I hope this message resonates with you.
 Again, no, this is not how graduate school should be, and there are ways to decrease isolation — including connecting with others, which is so important and vital for all of us studying and working in academia.
 If you’d like, please let me know if you’d like a specific list of campus resources to connect with.
 Looking forward to hearing from you.

-Ask the Grad School Guru is an advice column for all y’all graduate and professional students.
+Ask Your Grad School Guide is an advice column for all y’all graduate and professional students.
 Real questions from real students, answered by real people.
-If the guru doesn’t know the answer, the guru will seek out experts all across campus to address the issue.
-(Please note: The guru is not a medical doctor, therapist, lawyer or academic advisor, and all advice offered here is for informational purposes only.)
+If the Guide doesn’t know the answer, the Guide will seek out experts all across campus to address the issue.
+(Please note: The Guide is not a medical doctor, therapist, lawyer or academic advisor, and all advice offered here is for informational purposes only.)
 Submit a question for the column →